adobe/commerce-cif-graphql-integration-reference/README.md

 $ aio app deploy
 ```

 This will build and deploy the GraphQl functions and web frontend.
 The CLI will print out the deployed functions in you I/O Runtime namespace including the URL to access them.
 The dispatcher is a web action that is accessible with the URL `https://<PROJECT_NAME>.adobeio-static.net/api/v1/web/commerce-cif-graphql-integration-reference-1.0.0/dispatcher`.

-To test the GraphQL endpoint, you can for example use the `GraphiQL` plugin in the Chrome browser.
+To test the GraphQL endpoint directly open the GraphiQL to test some GraphQL queries.
+The URL for your GraphiQL instance is printed out by the AIO CLI during the deployment.
+Any other GraphQL client will work as well.

 ## Developing a real 3rd-party integration